ISO 9000 family

-The ISO 9000 family is a set of five quality management systems (QMS) standards that help organizations ensure they meet customer and other stakeholder needs within statutory and regulatory requirements related to a product or service.
-ISO 9000 deals with the fundamentals of QMS, including the seven quality management principles that underlie the family of standards.
+The ISO 9000 family is a set of international standards for quality management systems.
+It was developed in March 1987 by the International Organization for Standardization.
+The goal of these standards is to help organizations ensure that they meet customer and other stakeholder needs within the statutory and regulatory requirements related to a product or service.
+The standards were designed to fit into an integrated management system.
+The ISO refers to the set of standards as a "family", bringing together the standard for quality management systems and a set of "supporting standards", and their presentation as a family facilitates their integrated application within an organisation.
+ISO 9000 deals with the fundamentals and vocabulary of QMS, including the seven quality management principles that underlie the family of standards.
 ISO 9001 deals with the requirements that organizations wishing to meet the standard must fulfill.
-ISO 9002 is a model for quality assurance in production and installation.
-ISO 9003 for quality assurance in final inspection and test.
+A companion document, ISO/TS 9002, provides guidelines for the application of ISO 9001.
 ISO 9004 gives guidance on achieving sustained organizational success.